 Greeks always wave with their hand closed.
 They consider it an insult to show the palm with fingers extended.

 Are Greeks Superstitious? – yes they are.
 Very.
-Here is a sampler of some of Greek superstitions.
+Here is a sampler of some of superstitions in Greece.

 The Evil Eye

 The gift shops of Athens, are full of ornaments or jewelry featuring a bright blue eye known as “Mati”.
 According to the superstition, these eyes will protect you from an angry or a jealous person’s evil eye curse.

 ‘Vasilopita’ is a traditional new year cake and contains a coin.
 If you find the coin in your slice of cake, then you can look forward to all-year good luck.

 If you sneeze, it means that someone is talking about you.
 Quickly whisper “skordo” (garlic) to make sure they only say good things about you.
 And you can even find out who it is.
 Ask someone to choose a three digit number.
 Add the digits and count along the (Greek) alphabet to find the initial letter of their name.